Our lawyers are handling Tepezza lawsuits throughout the country.

 Tepezza was developed by Horizon Therapeutics and it is still under its original patent protection.
 Tepezza was formally approved by the Food and Drug Administration (FDA) in January 2020.
 It was the first medication approved for the treatment of thyroid eye disease.
 Tepezza blocks a specific protein that is believed to be responsible for the development of TED.
 Tepezza is administered by injection about every 3 weeks for around 5 months.

 Horizon obtained FDA approval for Tepezza based on very limited testing and without determining the exact mechanism of action of the drug.
 The clinical trial which Horizon used for the FDA approval of Tepezza included less than 100 patients.
+Critics argue that the drug was aggressively marketed without adequately disclosing all potential risks.

 Study Links Tepezza to Serious Hearing Loss